OpenNeuroDatasets-JSONLD/ds006260/README.txt

 - Subject: Subject identifier
 - Intervention: PRE (ses-1) or POST (ses-1).
 - Reading/Block: task identifier tag.
-	- "R1", "R2", and "R3" indicates which reading was assigned to each participant.
+	* "R1", "R2", and "R3" indicates which reading was assigned to each participant.
-	- "1" and "2" for the blocks of math experiment.
+	* "1" and "2" for the blocks of math experiment.
 - Group: control or experimental.
 - Description: event tag meaning.
-- Question shown (PRE): there are no event tags for questions in the PRE-EEG. intervention.
+- Question shown (PRE): There are no event tags for questions in the PRE-EEG. intervention.
 Question sequences were registered manually.

 ### Experimental location
 Tecnologico de Monterrey.
 Av.
 Eugenio Garza Sada 2501 Sur, Tecnologico, 64849 Monterrey, N.L., Mexico.